-These look a lot like wooden tiles, and you can use them to enhance the drama around your pool.
-Each tile has some variation, and that makes them look unique.
-Plus, these are pretty long-lasting, so you do not have to worry about immediate renovations.
+These look like wooden tiles, and you can use them to enhance the drama around your pool.
+Each pool tile has some variation, and that makes them look unique.
+These are long-lasting, so you do not have to worry about a pool renovation.

 4. Timber Style Tiles

-If you do not want to spend a lot of money getting real timber wood for your poolside, then these tiles are an affordable alternative.
+If you do not want to spend much money getting natural timber wood for your poolside, these tiles are an affordable alternative.
 They look like authentic pieces of timber and will add to the aesthetics of the pool area.
 Hence, your guests will love the sophistication that it adds to the space.

-As we have already discussed, Ceramic tiles are the cheapest type, and you can get them at the rate of around $1 for each square foot.
+As we have already discussed, ceramic tiles are the cheapest type, and you can get them at around $1 for each square foot.
 But the price will go up with more sophisticated options, and you might even end up paying $100 for each square foot.
 This might happen if you choose high-quality glass or mosaic tiles.

-As a result, the total budget may put a strain on the pocket.
+As a result, the total budget may strain the pocket.
 Hence, many homeowners consider installing the tiles only on the pool edges, known as pool coping.
 That way, they can save a lot of money, as pool coping costs around $40 for each foot.

+So, what are the pool tiling costs?
 If you wish to build a pool without involving technicians, you can save a lot of money that would otherwise be spent on labour costs.
-However, it is best to help a friend who has prior experience with this kind of project.
+However, it is best to help a friend with prior experience with this project.

-You can then bring down your entire pricing to around $9,000 to $45,000.
+You can reduce your entire pricing to around $9,000 to $45,000.
 Here, we should state that we have included an estimated cost of the land excavation and necessary permits required for the process.